How can ACS help?

 How do you choose an EMR?

 Make sure you choose an EMR that is CCHIT certified.
 The Certification Commission for Health Information Technology inspects products against comprehensive functionality, interoperability, and privacy and security criteria using the Commission’s published methods.
 Products must be fully compliant.
 They must also meet or exceed applicable proposed Federal standards for certified EHR technology to support the 2011-2012 incentives under the American Recovery and Reinvestment Act of 2009 (ARRA).
 As part of the inspection, key aspects of successful use are verified at live sites, and product usability is rated.
-The CCHIT website is available at http://www.cchit.org/
+The CCHIT website is available at http://www.cchit.org/Make sure the EMR can be customized for your specialty.

 ASP or in-house?